jesus5413/twitter-webhook-2018/README.md

   );
 ```

-4. Try `npm start`.
+4. Try `nodemon server.js`.
 If it doesn't make any errors, we are good!
 5. Comment again the lines from the point 3, and un-comment lines between 52 to 57

 ```